Jean Paul Farrugia

-Jean Paul Farrugia (born 21 March 1992) is a Maltese professional footballer who currently plays for Sliema Wanderers.
+Jean Paul Farrugia (born 21 March 1992) is a Maltese professional footballer who currently plays for Mosta, on loan from Sliema Wanderers.

 International career

 Farrugia played his first international game with the senior national team on 4 June 2014 in and against Gibraltar (1–0), after he came on as a substitute for André Schembri in the 74th minute of that game.
 He scored his first goal on March 26, 2017 against Slovakia.